NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 above threshold are on land.

-It was experimentally found that it is best to use band 7 for Digital Globe multispectral images to find the water threshold, as in them the water appears universally darker than the land.
+It was experimentally found that it is best to use band 7 for Digital Globe multispectral images to find this water threshold, as in them the water appears universally darker than the land.

-A manual approach for finding this threshold in an image is pick some sample pixels in ``stereo_gui`` over the water region.
+A manual approach for finding this threshold in an image is pick some sample pixels in ``stereo_gui`` over the water region, with the pixel of the largest value declared as the threshold.
 How to do this is described in :numref:`thresh`.

 ASP provides a tool for finding the threshold in automated way based on histogram analysis.
-Its reference page, together with some details about its implementation and dependencies, can be found in :numref:`bathy_threshold_calc`.
+Its reference page, which explains how to install its dependencies and its command-line options, can be found in :numref:`bathy_threshold_calc`.

+This program works based on the observation that in such an image the water appears darker than the land, hence, in a histogram of the pixels in the image, the water and land appear as two noticeable peaks, with a good value for the threshold then being the image value at the bottom of the valley between those peaks.

+For robustness to noise, this histogram is approximated by a kernel-density estimate (``KDE``) using Gaussian kernels.
+It is very important to note that even then this tool may return the wrong minimum, which it assumes to be the first one.

+Therefore, this tool plots the histogram, its kernel density estimate, the positions of the minima, and prints their locations on screen.
+The user is responsible for validating visually where the most appropriate position of the minimum is (along the horizontal axis).

+The kernel-density estimate calculation is very time-consuming for large images, hence it is suggested to pass to the tool the number of samples to use (it will pick the samples uniformly in the image).
+For example, if a million samples are used, the calculation should take a few minutes to complete.

-It can be invoked for each of the left and right images as follows:
+This program can be invoked for each of the left and right images as follows:

 ::